A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments under Severe Odometry Drift: Conclusions

 \section{Conclusions}

 In this work, an approach that combines multiple layers of both mapping and planning to enable safe and efficient volumetric exploration of large scale environments when subject to odometry drift was proposed.
 We show that a submap-based, dense map representation can be leveraged to provide the temporally and spatially local information required for efficient local exploration under drift in constant lookup time, while still being able to accommodate past pose corrections in the global map.
-Similarly, we present a two stage planning approach that leverages the submap structure to efficiently compute global frontiers in a changing 3D volumetric map.
+Furthermore, we present a two stage planning approach that leverages the submap structure to efficiently compute global frontiers in a changing 3D volumetric map.
 The proposed system was thoroughly evaluated in extensive, high-fidelity simulation, and shown to outperform state of the art methods in terms of performance while enabling safety and robustness when subjected to odometry drift.
+Experiments on a real MAV further validate the method.
 Our \emph{GLocal} system and the simulator are made available as open source.